 The data in a master LDAP server and its slaves (or its peer in a multi-master environment) use a simple asynchronous replication process.
 This has the effect of leaving the master and slave (or peer) systems out of data synchronisation during the replication cycle.
 A query to the master and slave during this (usually short) period of time may yield a different answer.
 If the world will come to shuddering halt as a consequence of this discrepancy, LDAP is not suitable for this application.
 However, if Bob Smith is shown in the accounting department on one LDAP server and in the sales department on another for a few seconds or less, who cares?
-A surprising number of application fall into this category.
+A surprising number of applications fall into this category.

 Note: Modern LDAP implementations, especially those that support Multi-master configurations, have increasingly become more sophisticated in replicating updates.
 Additionally, high-speed communication networks permit significantly faster replication operations.
-These issues, however, simply reduce the time window during which any two systems may be out-of-sync they do not eliminate the out-of-sync behaviour of LDAP - even though it may be sub-second in some modern implementations.
+These issues, however, simply reduce the time window during which any two systems may be out-of-sync they do not eliminate the out-of-sync behaviour of LDAP - even though it may be sub-second in most modern implementations.